DimaLegeza/stocks/README.md

 PUT | /stocks/{id} | Update existing stock in database.
 [Bad request](https://developer.mozilla.org/en-US/docs/Web/HTTP/Status/400) code will be returned in case stock id could not be found in database

 # Dependencies
-Production environment: JRE 8
+Production environment: Docker
-Development environment: JDK 8
+Development environment: JDK 8, Docker

 # Technological stack
 REST back-end was build on top of spring-boot-starter, so following technologies used: